nicolas-alder/KAFKA-EFDT/README.md

 ### Core Functions

 Once the 3 lists are available, the tree structure can be built by the algorithm using `EFDT.train_model` and the train records.
+The resulting tree structure is illustrated in an extra window by GraphStream.
 You can also send queries directly in jupyter notebook via `EFDT.predict` to get labels for unlabeled records.

 ### Evaluation